 ID may be required

-Ready to get a tongue web piercing?
+Ready to get a tongue piercing?
 Use our store locator to find your local Blue Banana Studio.
 There’s no need to book an appointment; you can simply go to the store of your choice and be pierced on the day.
 Please Note: Our stores do not offer this piercing due to the risks associated with web piercing.

-Make sure to check the tongue web piercing age restriction before coming to store.
+Make sure to check the tongue piercing age restriction before coming to store.
 It can help to avoid any undue disappointment.
-In a Blue Banana studio, the tongue web piercing age restriction is 16 with the exception of Wales which is 18 (ID may be required).
+In a Blue Banana studio, the tongue piercing age restriction is 16 with the exception of Wales which is 18 (ID may be required).
 Tongue piercings are not available with parental consent.

 Once you’re all booked in, you will have some forms to fill out.
 A member of Blue Banana staff will go through the steps and can help you pick out jewellery.
 Then you can meet the piercer!
-They too will give you a quick consultation and briefing before discussing the tongue web piercing location.
+They too will give you a quick consultation and briefing before discussing the tongue piercing location.

-Tongue web piercings are usually pierced with a straight barbell.
+Tongue piercings are usually pierced with a straight barbell.
 Your piercer will look at the underside of your tongue to make sure they are avoiding your saliva gland.
 Your piercer will pass a needle through the piercing site and then insert the jewellery.

 Healing Time: 8-10 Weeks